SMosegaard/cds-vis/assignments/assignment-3/README.md

 *The full classification reports and visualisations of the training loss and validation accuracy curves can be found in the ```out``` folder.*

 In the baseline model trained with the SGD optimizer, the overall accuracy stands at 46%.
 Certain classes like Email and ADVE exhibit relatively high precision and recall, while others such as Resume and Scientific show significantly low performance metrics.
 The learning curve demonstrated a good fit for the model.
 The curve showed a steady decrease in training loss and an increase in training accuracy over the epochs, suggesting effective learning and model optimization.
-When changing the optimizer to adam, there's a notable improvement in the model's performance, with an average classification accuracy at 69%.
-However, its learning curve do suggest some overfitting.
-Here, th model becomes too in learning the training data, so it is not able to generalize to unseen data.
+When changing the optimizer to adam, there's a notable improvement in the model's performance, with an average classification accuracy of 69%.
+However, its learning curve does suggest some overfitting.
+Here, the model becomes too specialized in learning the training data, so it is not able to generalize to unseen data.

 Greater average classification accuracy is observed with the inclusion of batch normalization in the model architecture.
 This modification leads to a higher accuracy of 68% with SGD optimizer and 71% with adam optimizer.
 Both reports demonstrate balanced performance across all classes, which suggests a well-optimized and effective model configuration.
 However, the learning curves of both models do suggest some overfitting, especially the model with the adam optimizer.